RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Benchmarking our dataset

 Since images in our dataset are captured under diverse view angles and lighting conditions, using data augmentation during training presumably would increase the classification performance.
-In addition, we are also interested in evaluating the performance between using a pre-trained model and training from scratch.
+In addition, we are also interested in evaluating the performance between using a (ImageNet) pre-trained model and training from scratch.

-Thus, we further evaluate the MobileNetV1 using 4 different training schemes: training from scratch, pre-training, training from scratch with data augmentation, and pre-training with data augmentation.
-For all training scheme we use the Adam optimizer.
+Thus, we further evaluate the ResNet-34 using 4 different training schemes: training from scratch, pre-training, training from scratch with data augmentation, and pre-training with data augmentation.
+For all training scheme we use the SGD optimizer.

-The training from scratch scheme refers to random initializing the entire network, and train it for a fixed time.
-We first train the network with 0.1 learning rate for 30 epochs, and then we decay the learning rate to 0.01 to train the network for another 10 epochs.
-The momentum is set to 0.9 all the time.

 To mimic the real scenario environment, we use the following data augmentation scheme in our training: \begin{itemize} \itemsep{-0.8mm} \item Adding a constant border with a width randomly chosen between 0 and 30px. \item Cropping randomly by up to 10px. \item Applying a randomly-parameterized perspective transformation. \item Darkening/Brightening the image ramdomly by up to 20\%. \end{itemize} The results of evaluating 4 training protocols are shown in \tabref{benchmark2}.